Siltcon Powerbank 30000mAh 22.5W - Snellader - Siltcon

 • A built-in LED flashlight for use in the dark

-• Displays that show you at a glance how much energy you have left
+• Displays that let you see at a glance how much energy you have left

-These features are especially useful for camping, evening walks, festivals, and situations where you don't have other tools at hand.
-They make the power bank more than just a charger, but also a handy tool in the field.
+These features come in handy during camping, evening walks, festivals, and situations where you don’t have other tools at hand.
+They make the power bank more than just a charger, but also a useful tool in the field.

-How do I maintain my solar power bank so that it lasts as long as possible?
+How do I maintain my solar power bank to make it last as long as possible

-Proper maintenance significantly impacts the lifespan of your solar power bank.
-A few simple habits will ensure it remains reliable, even if you don't use it daily.
+Proper maintenance greatly affects the lifespan of your solar power bank.
+With a few simple habits, you ensure it remains reliable, even if you don’t use it daily.

 Practical maintenance tips

-• Store the power bank preferably at room temperature.
+• Preferably store the power bank at room temperature

-• Do not leave it in a hot car or in direct sunlight for long periods of time.
+• Do not leave it for extended periods in a hot car or in direct sunlight

-• Charge the power bank occasionally if you do not use it for a long time.
+• Recharge the power bank occasionally if you don’t use it for a long time

-• Keep the solar panel clean so that sunlight is optimally absorbed
+• Keep the solar panel clean so it can absorb sunlight optimally

-A good habit is to check the battery level periodically, for example, once a month or quarter.
-This way, you can be sure the power bank is ready to use when you need it.
+A handy habit is to periodically check the battery level, for example once a month or every quarter.
+This way, you can be sure the power bank is ready for use when you need it.

 FAQ generator by MarketingCollega